Best Algo Trading Broker 2026: IB vs Lightspeed vs Tradier

 A trading bot that can't reach its broker is a liability, not a strategy.
 All three platforms have had outages โ€” that's the nature of the business.
 What differs is how they communicate, how they recover, and what redundancy options they expose.

 IB.
-Multiple data centers, a documented status page, and the option to run multiple parallel TWS gateways across cloud regions.
-Their planned weekly maintenance window (Saturday night ET) is annoying but predictable and well-documented (IBKR system status).
-Their daily server restart late at night ET requires bots to handle reconnection cleanly โ€” first-week algo traders almost always get this wrong.
+Multiple data centers and the option to run multiple parallel TWS gateways across cloud regions.
+Their planned weekly maintenance window (Saturday night ET) is annoying but predictable and well-documented in the IBKR system status section.
+Their daily server restart late at night ET requires bots to handle reconnection cleanly โ€” first-week algo traders almost always get this wrong, and silent failure on reconnect is the single most common production bug I see in IB-based systems.
 Lightspeed.
 Strong uptime among prop firms but limited public reliability data for retail accounts.
 Outages, when they happen, are typically communicated through brokerage support rather than a public status page.
 Tradier.
-Has a public status page (status.tradier.com) and the API surface tends to fail gracefully (HTTP error codes, readable JSON) rather than silently.
-WebSocket disconnects are normal and your code needs to handle them, but the error semantics are clean.
+Has a public status page, and the API surface tends to fail gracefully (HTTP error codes, readable JSON) rather than silently.
+WebSocket disconnects are normal and your code needs to handle them, but the error semantics are clean enough that you can write deterministic reconnect logic on a slow afternoon.

 Who should pick which